agile-ts/documentation/docs/main/StyleGuide.md

 ## 📝 index.ts

-Here we just export our `core`, to import it in our Application UI-Layer.
+Here we export our Entities of the `core`.
+So that we can reach each Entity with just one import `import core from '../../core'`.

 ```ts title="index.ts"
 import todo from "./controllers/todo";